Drought

 • California has become increasingly dry since 1895.
 From 2012 to 2016, California experienced the most severe drought on record: thirteen of the 30 driest months on record occurred during this period.

-• Except for brief wet periods in the 2017 and 2019 water years, drought conditions have largely persisted through 2021 and 2022.
+• Except for brief wet periods in the 2017 and 2019 water years, drought conditions have largely persisted.
+Five of the 30 driest months on record occurred in 2021 and 2022.

 Why is this indicator important?